Loupax/extreme-microservices/README.md

 * Create game maps with multiple possible kinds of terrain, buildings and units of varying speeds, attack types an defense
 * Start battles between armies on those maps
 * Move units on the map and attack

+# Notes
+Each endpoint will need it's own Dockerfile, docker-compose service and nginx route.
+From those it looks like we can fully automate the Dockerfile creation and can scaffold the rest.